Prometheus Bios

 Ms. Ray is the Founding General Director of boutique opera company, Landlocked Opera.
 Landlocked Opera makes opera accessible to our community by celebrating historic operas while championing new works, ideas, and artists.
 Believing strongly in breaking down barriers and opera stereotypes, Landlocked Opera’s motto is “Opera for All.” www.landlockedopera.org

-Ms. Ray is an evidence-based voice specialist and Professor of Voice at MU.
+Ms. Ray is an Assistant Professor of Voice and Co-Director of the Show-Me Opera at MU.
 She was recently selected for the highly competitive 2024 NATS Intern Program and recognized as a 2024 NATS Emerging Leader.
 In 2023 co-created Classically Untrained Voice Collective, a community of voice professionals committed to offering continuing educational opportunities in voice cross-training.
-Ms. Ray also serves as treasurer for Mid-MO NATS. www.christinarayvoice.com
+Ms. Ray also serves as treasurer for Mid-MO NATS.

 Catherine Sandstedt, Soprano